This “Non-Conformist” Dish Offers 17 Foundation Supplements

 Zinc is another overlooked trace mineral when it comes to bone health.
 It’s actually found within bone’s hydroxyapatite mineral crystals.
 It is part of an important enzymatic trio composed of manganese, zinc, and copper, which are all found in the Anti-Establishment Salad.

-Protein, especially from animal sources, is not emphasized in the Save Our Bones Program; nonetheless, it does have an important place in a bone-rejuvenating diet.
+Protein, especially from animal sources, is not emphasized in the Osteoporosis Reversal Program; nonetheless, it does have an important place in a bone-rejuvenating diet.
 Protein provides the building blocks of muscle, especially when consumed throughout the day.
 And strong muscles are essential for applying healthy pressure on bone during weight-bearing exercise.

 Additionally, turkey contains Omega-3 fatty acids, which boost mood, decrease inflammation, and increase calcium absorption.